THERAAB/nix-homelab/hosts/nix-hypervisor/README.md

 - Grab the GNOME installer from the [NixOS Downloads Page](https://nixos.org/download.html#nix-install-linux)
 - Copy it onto a flash drive (I recommend [Ventoy](https://www.ventoy.net/en/index.html) for this)
 - If you previously used this setup and have hardcoded DNS server in pfSense, remove it.
 Otherwise, you will have no DNS during install
-- Tailscale cleanup of old device
+- Tailscale cleanup of old devices
   - Disable Override local DNS
   - delete old tailscale "nix-hypervisor" device
 - Boot into flash drive (Fn + F12 to load boot menu on startup)